algorandfoundation/xGov/Proposals/xgov-99.md

 - Development specifically in less popular languages; for example the Unity, Unreal or Swift Algorand SDK's available as per community interest.

 ## Benefits for the community
-The integration of blockchain technology into the learning ecosystem through AlgoLearn represents a transformative step for developers entering the blockchain space.
-The current landscape, while rich in potential, often leaves aspiring developers navigating a maze of disjointed resources.
-AlgoLearn is poised to bridge this gap by offering a structured, comprehensive, and interactive learning platform, specifically tailored to the Algorand ecosystem:
+The integration of blockchain technology into the learning ecosystem through AlgoLearn represents a transformative step not only for developers choosing to enter the space but for existing community members interested in programming.
+The current landscape, while rich in potential, often leaves aspiring developers navigating disjointed resources.
+AlgoLearn is poised to bridge this gap by offering a structured, comprehensive, and interactive learning platform.

 - **Onboarding Platform:** Funding will assist with development of AlgoLearn, which will facilitate an easy entry point for not only prospective developers, but our internal community members into Algorand development.
 - **Practical Learning:** Offers hands-on experience through guided and in-depth tutorials and interactive web IDE's.